How to Grow Beans

 Once you have prepared your soils, and the frost has passed, you can begin to plant your beans.
 Depending on the variety, the depth of the seeds and the spacing of your bean plants will differ:

-- Pole Beans: Grows vertically and requires a trellis.
-Space 3 inches apart.
+- Pole Beans: Space 3 inches apart, and in rows 18-24 inches apart.
+Grows vertically and requires a trellis.

 It is important to have the right structures in place for your beans to climb if they need to.
 Overhead runners or trellises are the best and easiest structures to erect, and should be ready before sowing so that your plants have something to train on as soon as they are ready.
 Once your beans are planted, make sure to water them thoroughly and to keep an eye on them to ensure that they do not dry out.
 Once they have germinated and are showing leaves, make sure to water them regularly when needed.